Meet the Board

 -

 We choose fabrics and accessories that are beautiful, colorful, and varied, so the girls are joyful about receiving their kit.
-An important part of our program is for the girls to feel pride in becoming a woman.
+An important part of our program is for girls to feel pride in becoming a woman.